Tile Backing Types

-Ideal for kitchens, backsplashes, walls, showers.. etc. Also good for mixing with other conventional tile products (similar thickness and sets with the same mastic).
+Ideal for HIGH-Moisture areas such as: Commercial Kitchens and Bathrooms, Outdoor Kitchens and Walls, Showers, Bathrooms, and Outdoor Fireplaces and Firepits.
+Also good for mixing with other thicker, natural tile products (similar thickness and sets with the same mastic).

 Fiberock is manufactured from an environmentally sustainable, specially engineered combination of synthetic gypsum and cellulose fibers.
 It has an integral water resistant composition that offers durability, superior performance, and exceptional tile bond.
 Fiberock is engineered to meet water-, mold- and indentation-resistance under or behind the tile.
 Fiberock is made from 95% recycled material and has earned independent certification from Scientific Certification Systems (SCS).
 SCS is the leading national testing company to evaluate manufacturer’s environmental claims.
 Fiberock is also ideal for truly wet locations like shower surrounds and for locations where a thin-set/mastic material is used for bonding tile and stone surfaces to a substrate.